DCAN-Labs/BIBSnet/docs/usage.md

                         brain_z_size column.Otherwise, BIBSnet will estimate
                         the brain height from the participant age and averages of a large sample of infant brain heights.
-  --script-dir SCRIPT_DIR
-                        Valid path to the existing parent directory of this run.py script.
-Include this argument if and only if you are running the script as a SLURM/SBATCH job.
   -v, --verbose         Include this flag to print detailed information and
                         every command being run by BIBSnet to stdout.
                         Otherwise BIBSnet will only print warnings, errors,